 - Their view of business relationships is based on respect, nothing more and nothing less.

 How to Assert Smartly –

 - In any negotiation, make sure that you let your opponent bid first.

 - If you’re forced to tell your price first, give indirect numbers showing how much it will be worth or charge elsewhere.

 - Make why questions work in your favor rather than against you.

 - Refrain from displaying neediness.
 Have a ready-to-walk-out attitude.

-You may follow the Author Chris Voss and his work here.
+You may follow the Author, Chris Voss, and his work here.

-Hope this book summary helped you in some way.
+I hope this book summary helped you in some way.
 If you liked this book, you may also like Change Your Questions, Change Your Life.

 I wish you the best.